 Green offers a wide palette of hues, ranging from the vibrant yellow-green of a spring leaf to subtle gray-green, olive, and moss colors.
-All over the world, the color green makes a statement about where people live.
+All around the world, the color green makes a statement about where people live.

-Earthy greens blend well with natural woodsy settings and are often used on bungalows and rustic shingle style houses.
-Dark forest or pine green is a traditional color for shutters and trim on many Colonial and Victorian-era houses.
-For a modern or Art Deco house, bright lime green can add pizazz.
+Earthy greens blend well with natural woodsy settings and are often used on bungalows and rustic shingle-style houses.
+Dark forest or pine green is a traditional color for shutters and trim on many colonial and Victorian-era houses.
+For a modern or art deco house, bright lime green can add pizazz.
 Add a touch of blue, and the color will turn a vivid turquoise.
 Choosing exterior paint colors is difficult, but the process can be fun when considering the global choices of green.

 01 of 12

-The Florida coast is filled with homes like this — Delray Beach and Miami Beach might expect some of its stucco to be as green as this home in Nicaragua.
+The Florida coast is filled with homes like this—Delray Beach and Miami Beach might expect some of its stucco to be as green as this home in Nicaragua.
 Wherever you find palm trees and flowering bushes, a green house may be near.

 Can a house color be too bright?
 What works in a beach community might rile neighbors in your own neighborhood.
 Eye-popping electric green can make a psychedelic statement if it's in a San Francisco neighborhood.
-In a southern beach community, this green may look like a cooling lime sherbet.
+In a southern beach community, this green may look like cooling lime sherbet.

 02 of 12

 American homes in the late 1800s often had a Gothic look, with steep gables, interesting roofs, and ornately crafted wooden trim.
-They also used a tri-color scheme — a green, cream, and deep red were very popular.
+They also used a tri-color scheme—a green, cream, and deep red were very popular.
 That color combination is still well-liked by homeowners.

-Color psychology experts may tell you that a green house symbolizes nature, and this house on a wooded lot fits right into that theory.
+Color psychology experts may tell you that a greenhouse symbolizes nature, and this house on a wooded lot fits right into that theory.
 They also say that green is a symbol of fertility, which is also about nature.

 03 of 12